 Admission to graduate standing does not necessarily commit the student or the University to a program of study leading to a graduate degree.
 Students who wish to become candidates for degrees must file applications for candidacy with the dean of the Graduate School.
-Except for doctoral candidates, this may be done after the student has completed one semester of graduate work and met the foreign language or special skill requirement.
 It must be done at least three months before the graduate degree is conferred.